storacha/specs/w3-provider.md

 #### Subscription State

-[Provider] MUST return a variant of the `SubscriptionState` on a successful invocation of the `provider/add`.
+A [Provider] MUST return a variant of the `SubscriptionState` on a successful invocation of the `provider/add`.

 #### Subscription State IPLD Schema